Farama-Foundation/Metaworld/docs/benchmark/benchmark_descriptions.md

 The benchmark provides a selection of tasks used to study generalization in reinforcement learning (RL).
 Different combinations of tasks provide benchmark scenarios suitable for multi-task RL and meta-RL.
-Unlike usual RL benchmarks, the training of the agent is strictly split into a training and testing phase.
+Unlike usual RL benchmarks, the training of the agent is strictly split into training and testing phases.

 ## Task Configuration

 Meta-World distinguishes between parametric and non-parametric variations.
-Parametric variations concern the configuration of the goal or object position, hence changing the location of the puck in the `push` task.
+Parametric variations concern the configuration of the goal or object position, such as changing the location of the puck in the `push` task.

 ```
 TODO: Add code snippets
 ```

-Non-parametric are implemented by the settings containing multiple task, hence where the agent is faced with challenges like `push` and `open window` that necessitate a different set of skills.
+Non-parametric variations are implemented by the settings containing multiple tasks, where the agent is faced with challenges like `push` and `open window` that necessitate a different set of skills.

 ## Multi-Task Problems